 Known to students, young professionals, and long-time residents as “St. Eds,” this neighborhood is where St. Edwards University is located.
 But don’t jump to any conclusions here—St. Eds is a rather subdued area despite being home to many college students.

-St. Eds is a great place for Austin student housing because it’s rather mellow, but still located near bustling SoCo for choice nightlife and not too far off from Downtown Austin.
+St. Eds is a great place to live because it’s rather mellow, but still located near bustling SoCo for choice nightlife and not too far off from Downtown Austin.

 12. South Congress